Top 10 Hidden Gems and Best-Kept Secrets of Arizona

 1. Cathedral Wash Trail

-The wide at the bottom rocks narrowed their “spires” as if they tried to touch the sky with them.
+Wide at the bottom, the rocks narrowed their “spires” as if they tried to touch the sky with them.
 Taking advantage of this secluded location, mushroom rocks forsook all the precaution and festooned the northern part of Arizona right off the main road.

-Although we still berated ourself for our lack of attention that had forced us to miss the trailhead, these secret landmarks quickly compensated for the lost time.
+Although we still berated ourselves for our lack of attention that had forced us to miss the trailhead, these secret landmarks quickly compensated for the lost time.

 Yet one of the most remarkable hidden gems in this part of Arizona awaited us a few minutes later.
 Once we made a U-turn and drove back closer to the entrance we had come from, missing the Cathedral Wash Trailhead, located on the right side of the road at this time, was impossible.

-The Cathedral Wash Trail runs under a tiny tunnel under Lees Ferry Road before diving into a constantly changing slot canyon.
+The Cathedral Wash Trail runs through a tiny tunnel under Lees Ferry Road before diving into a constantly changing slot canyon.
 The stony walls along the 1.5-mile hiking path rise gradually.

 Pretty broad at the beginning, the trail narrows as you hike farther.
-Approximately 0.4 mile into the hike, the tall walls turn into giants towering over the deep canyon.
-The hike, as you would call it, stops at this point.
-Scrambling over large rocks and walking on protruding ledgers becomes your next activity.
+Approximately 0.4 mile into the hike, the walls transform into giants, towering over the deep canyon.
+Hiking stops at this point.
+Scrambling over large rocks and walking on protruding ledgers is the next stage of the adventure.

 Balanced Rock, Arizona - Hidden Gems - Roads and Destinations